dthisner/convert-mpf-inventory/README.md

 ## Features

 - There is a duplicateCheck.json that is being created, which the tool checks to see if the item has been generated or not, making sure there is no duplications
+- Missing SKU, generating a new SKU and it should awalys be unique
 - The OutPut JSON is a debugger in a way, to see what happen and able to trace for files and images saved.

 ## TO DO